NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 ##### SendMessageAsync

 This method allows you to send your own raw JSON request to holochain.
-This method raises the `OnSendMessageCallBack` event once it has received a response from the Holochain conductor.
+This method raises the [OnDataRecived](#ondatareceived) event once it has received a response from the Holochain conductor.
 Please see the [Events](#events) section above for more info on how to use this event.

-You would rarely need to use this and we highly recommend you use the `CallZomeFunction` method instead.
+You would rarely need to use this and we highly recommend you use the [CallZomeFunctionAsync](#callzomefunctionasync) method instead.

 ````c#
 public async Task SendMessageAsync(string jsonMessage)